PascalB94/WRF_installation/README.md

 # WRF_installation
-A script for the installation of a WRF version including the directory structure and neccessary files to start WRF.
+A script for the installation of a WRF version including the directory structure and neccessary files to start WRF....